Introduction to Cybersecurity

 Fact and Figures about Cybersecurity

 Cyber attacks including DDoS attacks have increased multifold over the years.
-One of the key reason is not having updated software patches.
+One of the key reasons is not having updated software patches.
 Zero-day attacks, end up with organizations hurrying to fix an open vulnerability.
 In 2015 alone, every week a new zero-day vulnerability was detected with a total of 54.

 Several top organizations have been victims of a data breach.
 Social media along with social engineering is the most commonly used channel to launch a cyber-attack.
-Different attacks such as click-jacking, phishing attacks, link-jacking, CRLF injection, cross-site scripting are being employed by hackers.
+Different attacks such as click-jacking, phishing attacks, link-jacking, CRLF injection, and cross-site scripting are being employed by hackers.

-In 2016, US government spent $28 billion on cybersecurity.
+In 2016, the US government spent $28 billion on cybersecurity.
 This is expected to rise every year.
 According to Microsoft, the overall cost of cybercrime to the global community is $500 billion and data breach alone will cost approximately $3.8 billion.

-Ransomware attacks have increased by 36% in 2017 and the average amount demanded after ransomware attack is $1,077.
-One in 131 emails contains a malware.
+Ransomware attacks have increased by 36% in 2017 and the average amount demanded after a ransomware attack is $1,077.
+One in 131 emails contains malware.
 43% of cyber-attacks are aimed at small businesses.
 Every day more than 4000 ransomware attacks are executed.

 In 2017, 6.5% are victims of identity fraud, resulting in fraudsters defrauding individuals of about $16 billion.
 Cybersecurity jobs are expected to reach 3.5 million by 2021.
 About 230,000 new malware samples are produced every day and this is expected to keep growing.
 Over the next 5 years, cybersecurity expenditure alone is likely to exceed $1 trillion.